App object in Power Apps

 - Selecting the back button on an Android device.

-- Running the Launch function.
+- Running the Launch function to launch another canvas app.

 The exact look of the confirmation dialog box might vary across devices and versions of Power Apps.